Lance52259/terraform-provider-huaweicloud/examples/rds/postgresql/README.md

-# Create a PostgreSQL RDS instance on HuaweiCloud
+# Create a PostgreSQL RDS instance

-This example provides best practice code for using Terraform to create a configurable PostgreSQL RDS instance on HuaweiCloud with VPC networking, security group, account, database, and backup management.
+This example provides best practice code for using Terraform to create a PostgreSQL RDS instance in HuaweiCloud RDS service.

 ## Prerequisites